Moonsong-Labs/moon-command-bot/README.md

 - Sample: Triggers a timer of X (default: 10) seconds (for testing purposes)
 - Benchmark: Triggers build and benchmark of moonbeam binary (requires a dedicated/powerful hardware)
 - block-time: Returns the expected/past block number at a given time and vice et versa.
+  It requires substrate tools/libraries like cargo (see https://docs.substrate.io/install/linux/)
 - fork-test: Execute a fork-test locally (requires `jq` to be installed).

 # Configuration